 Stefani Feldman will graduate from USC in 2015 earning a Bachelor’s in Music (Performance Clarinet).
 Stefani has studied in Oslo, British Columbia and received a special invitation to play in the clarinet section of the Moscow Symphony Orchestra for one concert.
 On the Fulbright grant, Stefani will return to Oslo, Norway where she will study clarinet with Professor Bjorn Nyman at the Norwegian Academy of Music and pursue a one year Advanced Study Program in Performance there.
 Outside of the classroom, Stefani will participate in outreach programs administered through the Academy such as “Music in Prison,” for which students perform classical music concerts for inmates.

 Maria Fish is the first USC student to win a Fulbright English Teaching Assistantship to Andorra.
-Maria is graduating spring 2015 with majors in both Spanish and Narrative Studies.
+Maria is graduating spring 2015 with degrees in Spanish and Narrative Studies.
 Maria has experience teaching with USC’s Joint Education Project and was a volunteer English teacher for the Isla Mujeres Alternative Spring Break.
 Maria has also worked as a Student Consultant with the American Language Institute’s International Teaching Assistant Program where she tutors USC TAs in the English language.
 During her Fulbright year, Maria will teach in a high school and hopes to volunteer with a local human rights NGO to help facilitate the Model UN program with her students.

 Todd Fredson is pursuing a Ph.D. in Creative Writing & Literature at USC.
 He is a former Peace Corps volunteer on the Ivory Coast and will be returning to Abidjan, Ivory Coast to carry out a Fulbright Research Grant.
 Todd aims to complete translations of three poetry collections that engage the recent civil war.
 His work will contribute to the completion of his Ph.D. dissertation in which he considers resistance to neocolonialism in poetry.
 Upon return to the US, Todd plans to apply for tenure-track positions in the areas of creative writing and literature.